-The values of the above and below market leases are amortized and recorded as either an increase (in the case of below market leases) or a decrease (in the case of above market leases) to base rental income over the remaining term of the associated lease.
-For the 2008 period, we recorded additional base rental income of \$93,000 for the net amortization of acquired lease values compared with \$600,000 of additional base rental income for the 2007 period.
+The values assigned at the acquisition date to the above and below market leases are amortized and recorded as either an increase (in the case of below market leases) or a decrease (in the case of above market leases) to base rental income over the remaining term of the associated lease.
+For the 2008 period, we recorded additional base rental income of \$228,000 for the net amortization of acquired lease values compared with \$877,000 of additional base rental income for the 2007 period.
 If a tenant vacates its space prior to the contractual termination of the lease and no rental payments are being made on the lease, any unamortized balance of the related above or below market lease value will be written off and could materially impact our net income positively or negatively.
 During the 2008 period, two specific tenants vacated their space prior to the contractual termination of the leases causing us to record a reduction of base rental income associated with their above market leases of approximately \$383,000.
-At June 30, 2008, the net liability representing the amount of unrecognized below market lease values totaled \$823,000.
+At September 30, 2008, the net liability representing the amount of unrecognized market lease values totaled \$688,000.